Statistics on ordered partitions of sets: Other (conjectured) Euler-Mahonian statistics

 We conjecture that each of the above statistics can be paired with either $\binv$ or $\bmaj$ to yield an Euler-Mahonian statistic on ordered partitions.

 \begin{conjecture} Each of the following eight statistics is Euler-Mahonian on $\op n,k,$.

-\end{conjecture} Since both $\binv$ and $\bmaj$ vanish on $\p n,k,$ the above eight statistics reduce to the statistics in Definition~\ref{mak-def} when restricted to $\p n,k,.$ It was pointed out by an anonymous referee that they are all Euler-Mahonian on $\p n,k,$, that $\mak'$ and $\lmak$ are both equal (as functions) to $\RCB$ (see Theorem~\ref{ros-thm}), and that $\mak$ and $\lmak'$ are equal, and can be shown to be Euler-Mahonian using a bijection in Section~3 of \cite{white-inter}.
+\end{conjecture} Since both $\binv$ and $\bmaj$ vanish on $\p n,k,$ the above eight statistics reduce to the statistics in Definition~\ref{mak-def} when restricted to $\p n,k,.$ It was pointed out by an anonymous referee that they are all Euler-Mahonian on $\p n,k,$, that $\mak'$ and $\lmak$ are both equal (as functions) to $\RCB$ (see Theorem~\ref{ros-thm}), and that $\mak$ and $\lmak'$ are equal, and can be shown to be Euler-Mahonian using a bijection in Section~3 of \cite{white-interpolating}.

-The statistics in Definition~\ref{mak-def} were also shown to be Euler-Mahonian by Gerald Ksavrelof and Jiang Zeng \cite{ksavrelof-zeng}.
+The statistics in Definition~\ref{mak-def} were also shown to be Euler-Mahonian by G\'erald Ksavrelof and Jiang Zeng \cite{ksavrelof-zeng-nouvelle-stat}.
 In fact, they proved more.
 Namely, given any partition $\pi=B_1-B_2-\cdots -B_k$ of $[n]$ into $k$ blocks and $d$ with $0\leq d\leq k$, define

-Then they prove that $\mak_d$ is Euler-mahonian on $P_n^k$.
+Then they prove that $\mak_d$ is Euler-Mahonian on $P_n^k$.
 Note that $\mak_k=\mak$.

 The last new statistic we introduce is not based on any Mahonian permutation statistic, but rather on the coordinate statistic $\lsb$ introduced in Definition~\ref{stats-def}.
 We could of course make an analogous definition for $\rsb$, which would require a ``right'' analog of $\cbmaj$ and $\cbinv$.